Home

 Alabama lady killed by pack of canines; owner charged with manslaughter

-Dowdy was charged with manslaughter and is being held without bail, public information show.
+Dowdy was charged with manslaughter and is being held with out bail, public information show.

 Leave a Reply